Azure-Samples/iot-hub-how-to-kepware-edge/README.md

   * enter the following values
     * URL:   ssl://[iot edge device FQDN]:8883
     * Topic:  devices/[device id]/messages/events/
   * note that the url protocol was changed from tcp:// to ssl://.
 The [iot edge device fqdn] is the hostname of your IoT Edge device.
-The [device id] is the device id you created above to represent your KepServerEX server in IoT Hub.
+The [device id] is the device id you created above to represent your KEPServerEX server in IoT Hub.
 On the topic, **please note the trailing slash and include it**
   * leave the remaining defaults and click Next

 * On the MQTT Client - Security screen